Substandard Streets and Capital Renewal

 Through the 2016 and 2020 Bonds, the City of Austin is reviewing opportunities for substandard street improvements and capital renewal projects.
 The 2016 Mobility Bond included $11 million for preliminary engineering on substandard streets and rehabilitation of existing infrastructure.
 The 2020 Safety and Active Transportation Bond builds on these preliminary engineering recommendations and includes funding for a selected number of substandard street improvements and preliminary engineering for additional substandard streets.

 Substandard streets are publicly owned roadways that do not meet current City street standards for safety, mobility and drainage.

-Preliminary engineering work will identify potential mobility and safety improvements for possible future design and construction opportunities.
-Recommendations may address substandard elements of the street, such as missing sidewalks, curbs, and drainage elements.
+Through the 2016 Mobility Bond, the City completed preliminary engineering reports for nine substandard streets in Fall 2019.
+Preliminary engineering identified potential mobility and safety improvements for possible future design and construction opportunities.
+Recommendations address substandard elements of the street, such as missing sidewalks, curbs, and drainage elements.

-The Substandard Streets program is sponsored by the Austin Transportation Department and managed by the Public Works Department.
+The Capital Renewal program is sponsored and managed by the Public Works Department.
 Capital Renewal projects are intended to restore or replace existing infrastructure to increase longevity and improve functionality.
 The 2016 Mobility Bond provides funding for two Capital Renewal projects:

 - Preliminary engineering and partial design of the William Cannon Drive Bridge Extension over Union Pacific Railroad (UPRR).